Guided Bird Watching Cruises

 Ian Waite – In the last twenty years Ian has been an enthusiastic bird watcher in the local area.
 He leads bird watching groups for various societies and provides commentary on Bird watching Tram Trips on the River Axe.
 He is a member of The Devon Bird watching and Preservation Society and the Devon Wildlife Trust and is a committee member for a local Conservation Society.

-Dave Smallshire – An avid bird watcher for 45 years, with a special interest in wetland birds.
-David has an intimate knowledge of the Exe Estuary’s wildlife, which has been his ‘local patch’ for nearly 25 years, he does the Wetland Bird Survey counts every month on the estuary between Starcross and Dawlish Warren.
+Dave Smallshire – An avid bird watcher for over 50 years, with a special interest in wetland birds.
+Dave has an intimate knowledge of the Exe Estuary’s wildlife, which has been his ‘local patch’ for over 30 years.
+He does the Wetland Bird Survey counts every month on the estuary between Starcross and Dawlish Warren.
 His interests span all aspects of wildlife, notably dragonflies – about which he has written a highly acclaimed field guide.